Position: Assistant Professor, musicology

 Address: 2005 Moore Musical Arts Center

-Ryan Ebright completed his Ph.D. in musicology at the University of North Carolina at Chapel Hill, and also holds a M.M. degree in musicology and vocal performance from the Peabody Conservatory of Johns Hopkins University.
-His research focuses on music for the voice, stage, and screen, with an emphasis on twentieth-century opera, minimalism, and nineteenth-century Lieder.
-His current book project, Making American Opera for the Modern Age, centers on the negotiation of cultural politics, artistic innovation, and the politics of institution and genre in the creation of new American operas from the 1980s to the present.
+Ryan Ebright completed his Ph.D. in musicology at the University of North Carolina at Chapel Hill, and holds a M.M. in musicology and vocal performance from the Peabody Conservatory of Johns Hopkins University.
+His research centers on opera, song, and intersections of music and drama, with an emphasis on 20th-century and contemporary opera, minimalism, and 19th-century Lieder.
+His current book project, Making American Opera after Einstein, examines the efforts of artists and institutions over the last forty years to redefine what American opera is and how audiences experience it.

 American Opera after Einstein

 Minimalism: Theory, Culture, Praxis

 20th-Century Music Survey

 DMA Multidisciplinary Seminar in Post-1945 Music and Culture